si2030/ASPNET-CORE-2-Aurelia-JobsLedger/README.md

 }

 2.)
 (THIS DOES NEED TO BE DONE!!) navigate to the same directory as the dbcontext file resides.
-In the case its JobsLedger.DATA folder and in a command line you do the following. (open cmd in the JobsLedger.DATA folder)
+In the case its the JobsLedger.DATA folder and in a command line you do the following. (open cmd in the JobsLedger.DATA folder)

  RUN THE FOLLOWING: